abdellatif-laghjaj/vue-editable-table/README.md

 ## Features

-- Add, edit, and delete rows of product data
+- Add, edit, and delete rows of data
 - Automatic data persistence using browser's local storage
 - Input validation to ensure all fields are filled before adding a new row
 - Confirmation prompt before saving changes